 Thank you for posting.

-We were completely devastated and determined never to get "attached" again.
+We were utterly devastated and determined never to get "attached" again.

 I didn't think I would ever quit crying or missing my baby boy!

 Determined NOT to look at puppy mills, I began my search online.
-I found a place that had very high reviews and some beautiful puppies so my husband and I set out one Friday around noon to see these puppies.
+I found a place with very high reviews and some beautiful puppies, so my husband and I set out one Friday around noon to see these puppies.

 Needless to say, Jake found a new forever home that day!

-We tried to crate train Jake at night but after 3 nights of whining he ended up between my husband and I in our king-sized bed and has slept there now the two years we have had him.
+We tried to crate train Jake at night, but after 3 nights of whining, he ended up between my husband and me in our king-sized bed and has slept there now for the two years we have had him.

 I could go on and on about how Jake fills our hearts with love...it must be the cocker personality.
 They're like no other breed!